Last updated on 2026-02-02

-- Knowledge of job site safety and industry standards
+- Knowledge acquisition in job site safety and industry standards.

 Featured Experiences

-- Hands-on carpentry projects that simulate real-world construction scenarios
+- Hands-on projects that simulate real-world construction scenarios.

 Career Options

-Graduates of the Construction Techniques (Carpentry) Certificate program can pursue various career opportunities in Canada, including:
+Graduates of the Construction Techniques (Carpentry) program can pursue a variety of career paths in Canada, including:

 - Carpenter: Responsible for constructing, installing, and repairing structures and fixtures made from wood and other materials.